Ra-ngae district: Geography

 Neighboring districts are (from the north clockwise): Yi-ngo, Mueang Narathiwat, Cho-airong, Su-ngai Padi, Sukhirin, Chanae, Si Sakhon, and Rueso.

 Namtok Sipo National Park is in Ra-ngae.

 Administration

 The district is divided into seven sub-districts (tambons), which are further subdivided into 60 villages (mubans).
-Tanyong Mat and Ma Rue Bo Tok both have township (thesaban tambon) status and cover parts of the tambons with the same names.
+Tanyong Mat and Maruebo Tok both have township (thesaban tambon) status and cover parts of the tambons with the same names.

 Missing numbers are the tambon which now form Cho-airong District.